 The drive is relatively simple once you get out Dublin.

-The road signs can be a bit tricky to follow, so make sure you are paying attention and have a good navigator to help!
+The road signs can be a bit tricky to follow (if you're from the US, at least), so make sure you are paying attention and have a good navigator to help!

-You essentially have two points of access to choose from when visiting the cliffs.
+You essentially have two points of access to choose from when visiting.